A Note from Jillian: Highlights & Inspo from Greece – Marrow Fine

 Go for: the beaches and stunning sunsets!

+A quick flight from Athens, Milos looks unlike any of the other islands, as it’s volcanic with little vegetation and resembles a moon-like appearance in many places.
 The sunrises rival the sunsets but in the mornings you won’t see anyone, as most people stay up late and sleep in.
 Wake up early and head to Sarakiniko Beach—the white wind blown rock formations in the pink morning light felt other-worldly.

 One of the best ways to see Milos is by boat.
 We booked a private full day sailing trip and it was one of our trip highlights!
 Our captain @algarau was the right mix of mellow and fun and took us to so many special spots: our favorites were the bright blue waters of Polyaigos and the boat-only accessible Kleftiko with its caves and unique rock formations.
 Bring loads of sunscreen and a hat!